-This theorem is essential to prove the following theorem, where we show that \dosknapsack is strongly \NPC for a special graph class, Bipartite graphs.
-We reduce the \dosknapsack instance for the general graph to the \dosknapsack for the bipartite graph.
+This theorem is essential for proving the following theorem, which shows that \dosknapsack is strongly \NPC for a special graph class, namely, bipartite graphs.
+We reduce the \dosknapsack instance for the general graph to the \dosknapsack for bipartite graphs.